novalabiotech/novalabiotech.github.io/content/products/strep-a.md

 ---
 title: Strep A Rapid Test Kit
 featured: false
-synopsis: >-
-  The Strep A Rapid Test  is a fast, reliable diagnostic tool for detecting Group A streptococcal antigen from throat swabs, delivering results within 15 minutes.
+synopsis: The Strep A Rapid Test  is a fast, reliable diagnostic tool for detecting Group A streptococcal antigen from throat swabs, delivering results within 15 minutes.
 Designed for professional use, this easy-to-administer test provides critical insights for diagnosing infections like strep throat and preventing complications.
 icon: fa-bacteria
 banner: /img/products/streptococcus-habitat-morphology-and-culture.jpg
+order: 10
 ---
 **INTENDED USE**

 The Strep A Rapid Test Cassette is a rapid immunoassay designed for the qualitative detection of Group A Streptococcal antigen from throat swab specimens.